 David B. Brown, LISW, CPSAS received his B.A. from Oral Roberts University, a Master of Divinity from Trinity Evangelical Divinity School, and Masters in Social Work from Loyola University in Chicago.
-Over the past 22+ years, Dave has counseled people with varying issues including depression, anxiety, personality and communication problems, attachment and boundary issues as well as sexual abuse and addiction.
+Dave has counseled people with varying issues including depression, anxiety, personality and communication problems, attachment and boundary issues as well as sexual abuse and addiction for over 40 years.
 Dave is a certified pastoral Sexual Addictions Specialist and a Certified Clinical Partner Specialist.
 He counts it an honor to help people grow and heal emotionally, relationally, and spiritually.